ASaiM/hmp_mock_tests/doc/report/report.md

 Global metabolism information in pathways are highly similar in both datasets: > 96\% of similar pathways representing > 99.9\% of overall abundance (Table \ref{humann2_informations}).
 A pathway is identified if a high proportion of gene families involved in this pathway is found.
 Not all involved gene families are then needed to identify a pathway.
 The impact on metagenomic sequencing are then reduced and similar pathway sets are then found in both datasets.

-The abundances of identical metabolic functions are different (Figure \ref{similar_characteristics_abundances}), as expected.
-The differential abundance of species involved in function metabolization lead to differential abundance of these functions.

 \begin{figure}[h!]
     \centering
     \begin{minipage}[c]{.49\linewidth}